mozbugbox/Unblock-Youku/dns-reverse-proxy/README.md

 which is a pre-compiler for JavaScript like CoffeeScript.
 The syntax is basic Python with a few javascript concept.

-CoffeeScript is syntax just too non-python to the taste of mine (mozbugbox).
+CoffeeScript syntax is just too much non-python to the taste of mine (mozbugbox).
 RapydScript is much more python look alike.

 Let's just see how long before the author of Rapydscript lost his enthusiasm over maintaining the pre-compiler.
 Finger crossed.